Josh Allen: 2022 season

-Partly owing to Allen's lingering elbow injury, the Bills opted to rely more on the run game in the following games against the Cleveland Browns, Detroit Lions, and New England Patriots, all wins.
+Partly owing to Allen's lingering elbow injury, the Bills opted to rely more on the run game in the following games against the Browns, Detroit Lions, and Patriots, all wins.
 Against Detroit on Thanksgiving Day, Allen led the Bills to a comeback win with a strong fourth quarter performance, including a touchdown to retake the lead and a 36-yard pass to Stefon Diggs that helped set up the game-winning field goal.
 He finished the game with 253 passing yards, two passing touchdowns, and one interception while rushing for 78 yards and a rushing touchdown.

-During the Bills' week 15 primetime matchup against the Miami Dolphins, Allen and the Bills found themselves down 29–21 with 12 minutes remaining in the game.
+During the Bills' Week 15 primetime matchup against the Miami Dolphins, Allen and the Bills found themselves down 29–21 with 12 minutes remaining in the game.
 Allen would then lead Buffalo on a 7-play drive, that included a season-long 44-yard run, and was capped off by a Dawson Knox touchdown catch and a successful two-point conversion to tie the game at 29–29.
 After the defense forced a Miami punt, the Bills would get the ball back at their own seven yard line with six minutes remaining.
 Allen would lead Buffalo on a 15-play drive that ended with a Tyler Bass game-winning field goal as time expired.
-Allen went 25-40 with 304 passing yards, four passing touchdowns and 77 rushing yards in the 32–29 win.
+Allen went 25–40 with 304 passing yards, four passing touchdowns and 77 rushing yards in the 32–29 win.

-In 16 games, with the game against the Cincinnati Bengals declared a no-contest due to a life-threatening injury to Bills safety Damar Hamlin, Allen compiled his third straight season with over 4,000 passing yards, 35 or more passing touchdowns, and 6 or more rushing touchdowns while leading Buffalo to its third consecutive AFC East division title.
+In 16 games, with the game against the Cincinnati Bengals declared a no-contest due to a life-threatening medical emergency to Bills safety Damar Hamlin, Allen compiled his third straight season with over 4,000 passing yards, 35 or more passing touchdowns, and six or more rushing touchdowns while leading Buffalo to its third consecutive AFC East division title.
 He was named to the 2023 Pro Bowl Games on the AFC's initial roster.

+2022–23 postseason

+Allen helped lead the Bills to a 34–31 win over the Miami Dolphins in the Wild Card Round with 352 passing yards and three touchdowns to go along with two interceptions.
+Allen and the Bills saw their season end in the 27–10 Divisional Round loss to the Cincinnati Bengals.

+2023 season

+The Bills began their season playing the division rival Jets on the road.
+Allen had one of his worst games, committing four turnovers to one touchdown, but led the Bills on a game-tying drive before losing in overtime, 22–16.
+The following two weeks, Allen rebounded and led the Bills to wins over the Raiders and Washington Commanders, scoring five overall touchdowns to just one turnover and winning the AFC Offensive Player of the Week award for his performance against Las Vegas in Week 2.
+This was the eleventh time Allen had received the award, breaking a franchise record once held by Jim Kelly.